netscaler/ADC-scripts/docs/modules/netscaler-nitro-request-module.md

-# netscaler\_nitro\_request - Issue Nitro API requests to a Netscaler instance.
+# netscaler\_nitro\_request - Issue Nitro API requests to a NetScaler instance.

 New in Ansible 2.5.0

 ## Synopsis

-* Issue Nitro API requests to a Netscaler instance.
+* Issue Nitro API requests to a NetScaler instance.
 * This is intended to be a short hand for using the uri Ansible module to issue the raw HTTP requests directly.
 * It provides consistent return values and has no other dependencies apart from the base Ansible runtime environment.
-* This module is intended to run either on the Ansible control node or a bastion (jumpserver) with access to the actual Netscaler instance
+* This module is intended to run either on the Ansible control node or a bastion (jumpserver) with access to the actual NetScaler instance